-Short-Term Lodging (STL) is any occupancy of a dwelling or mobile home for a period of less than 30 days.
-STLs are typically advertised on online platforms such as Airbnb, VRBO and FlipKey.
+Short-Term Lodging (STL) is any occupancy of a dwelling or manufactured home for a period of less than 30 days.
+STLs are typically advertised on online platforms such as Airbnb, VRBO, and FlipKey.

-On July 31, 2018, the Fairfax County Board of Supervisors (Board) adopted an ordinance to allow residents to rent out their home, or rent a room within their home, as STLs.
-STLs will become permitted in Fairfax County once the new ordinance becomes effective on October 1, 2018.
+On July 31, 2018, the Fairfax County Board of Supervisors (Board) adopted changes to the Zoning Ordinance to allow residents to rent out their home, or rent a room within their home, as STLs.
+STLs became permitted in Fairfax County when the new Ordinance became effective on October 1, 2018.

-STLs are permitted as an accessory use in all zoning district that permit residential uses, and in all types of dwellings i.e. single-family homes, townhouses, condos, mobile homes and apartments.
+STLs are permitted as an accessory use in all zoning districts that permit residential uses, and in all types of dwellings i.e. single-family homes, townhouses, condos, manufactured homes and apartments.

-No, STLs are prohibited in detached accessory structures, accessory dwelling units, temporary family health care structures, affordable dwelling units or workforce dwelling units.
+No, STLs are prohibited in detached accessory structures, accessory living units, temporary family health care structures, affordable dwelling units or workforce dwelling units.

 Both property owners and tenants of a residential unit qualify to operate STLs in their homes provided the home is their primary residence which is established by living at the residence for a minimum of 185 days out of the calendar year.
 If you are a tenant, you are required to secure the approval or consent of the property owner prior to operating an STL in your home.

-You can host no more than 6 adults at any one time.
+You can host no more than six adults at any one time.

-No, there is no limit on the number of children that can be associated with the 6 adults.
+No, there is no limit on the number of children that can be associated with the six adults.

 You can only have one STL contract at any one time.

-No, events and commercial activities such as weddings, luncheons, banquets, parties, wedding, meetings, fund raising, or advertising activities and any other gathering of persons other than authorized lodgers, whether for direct or indirect compensation are prohibited in association with any STL operation.
+No, events and commercial activities such as weddings, luncheons, banquets, parties, meetings, fund raising, or advertising activities and any other gathering of persons other than authorized lodgers, whether for direct or indirect compensation, are prohibited in association with any STL operation.

 Yes, property owners and tenants who rent their homes for STL must obtain a STL Permit, issued by the Zoning Administrator.
-The STL Permit may be revoked by the Zoning Administrator for failure to comply with the new STL regulations.
+The STL Permit may be revoked by the Zoning Administrator for failure to comply with the STL standards.